 Dental implants replace a missing tooth with an artificial tooth that looks and functions just like a natural tooth.
-If you have lost any of your natural teeth, then dental implants are the next best thing to restore your teeth to their former glory and give you back your confidence.
+If you have lost any of your natural teeth, then dental implants are the next best thing to restore your teeth to their former glory and can give you back your confidence.
 Dental implants have been in use for over forty years and have revolutionised cosmetic dentistry.
 Although more expensive than other procedures, dental implants are one of the most successful treatment options when natural teeth are missing.

 The loss of a tooth can cause further concerns and problems within the mouth.
 Remaining teeth may shift and drift into the empty space, making oral hygiene harder and often leading to tooth decay and gum disease around the surrounding teeth.
-A dental implant can fill the empty space, leading to better oral health, improved appearance and greater stability of your other teeth.
+A dental implant can fill the empty space, sharing the load, leading to better oral health, improved appearance and greater stability of your other teeth.

 A dental implant consists of a small cylindrical titanium post, which is inserted into the jaw bone at the site of the missing tooth to replace the natural tooth root.
 It is made from strong and long-lasting non-toxic materials which won’t corrode.
 An artificial tooth (a crown or a bridge) is then attached to the post to complete the restoration.
-The implant restoration will be crafted to match your other teeth so that it shouldn’t be noticeable, and will create a stable and long-lasting anchor for your new artificial tooth.
+The implant restoration will be crafted to match your other teeth so that it shouldn’t be noticeable, and will create a stable and long-lasting anchor for your new artificial tooth or teeth.